Londa Schiebinger

-Londa Schiebinger (/ˈʃiːbɪŋər/ SHEE-bing-ər; born May 13, 1952) is the John L. Hinds Professor of History of Science, Department of History, and by courtesy the d-school, Stanford University.
+Londa Schiebinger (/ˈʃiːbɪŋər/ SHEE-bing-ər; born May 13, 1952) is the John L. Hinds Professor of History of Science at Stanford University.
 She received her Ph.D. from Harvard University in 1984.
-An international authority on the theory, practice, and history of gender and intersectionality in science, technology, and medicine, she is the founding Director of Gendered Innovations in Science, Medicine, Engineering, and Environment.
-She is an elected member of the American Academy of Arts and Sciences.
-Schiebinger received honorary doctorates from the Vrije Universiteit Brussel, Belgium (2013), from the Faculty of Science, Lund University, Sweden (2017), and from Universitat de València, Spain (2018).
-She was the first woman in the field of History to win the prestigious Alexander von Humboldt Research Prize in 1999.
+She is the founding director of Stanford's Gendered Innovations in Science, Health & Medicine, Engineering, and Environment project.
+Schiebinger is an elected member of the American Academy of Arts and Sciences and has received honorary doctorates from the Vrije Universiteit Brussel (2013), Lund University (2017), and Universitat de València (2018).
+She was the first woman in the field of history to win the Humboldt Research Award in 1998.

-Over the past thirty years, Schiebinger has analyzed what she calls the three “fixes”:

-"Fix the Numbers of Women" focuses on increasing the underrepresented groups participating in science and engineering; "Fix the Institutions" promotes equity in careers through structural change in research organizations; and "Fix the Knowledge" or "gendered innovations" stimulates excellence in science and technology by integrating sex, gender, and intersectional analysis into research design.
-As a result of this work, she was recruited in a national search to direct Stanford University's Clayman Institute for Gender Research, a post she held from 2004 to 2010.
-Her job was to promote and support research on women and gender across Stanford University—from engineering, to philosophy, to medicine and business.
+Schiebinger has analyzed what she calls the three “fixes”: "Fix the Numbers of Women" focuses on increasing the underrepresented groups participating in science and engineering; "Fix the Institutions" promotes structural change for equity in research organizations; and "Fix the Knowledge" (or "gendered innovations") integrates sex, gender, and intersectional analysis into research design.
+As a result of this work, she was recruited to direct Stanford University's Clayman Institute for Gender Research, a post she held from 2004 to 2010.
 In 2010 and 2014, she presented the keynote address and wrote the conceptual background paper for the United Nations' Expert Group Meeting on Gender, Science, and Technology.
-The UN Resolutions of March 2011 call for “gender-based analysis ... in science and technology” and for the integrations of a “gender perspective in science and technology curricula.”
-Again in 2022, she prepared the background paper for the United Nations 67th session of the Commission on the Status of Women’s priority theme, Innovation and Technological Change, and Education in the Digital Age for Achieving Gender Equality and The Empowerment of all Women and Girls.
+Again in 2022, she prepared the background paper for the United Nations 67th session of the Commission on the Status of Women's priority theme, about using technology to achieve gender equity and female empowerment.